He is NOT on the Tour Path.

 At that point, Brittany asked if they would allow us to take him in and pick him up on our way back from the New York rescue.
 The family agreed, but upon the team’s arrival, they learned that Sevro was incredibly fearful of strangers, and he began pacing back and forth so frantically that we realized that he would likely need to be darted in order to remove him from his containment without risking his or our safety.

-As a result, Brittany and Megan, our Animal Care supervisor, made a return trip just a couple weeks later, all of our necessary equipment in tow.
+As a result, we made a return trip just a couple weeks later, all of our necessary equipment in tow.
 Despite his anxious pacing, Brittany was able to sedate him with the use of a blow-dart gun, allowing us to remove him from the space rather easily.
 Just a few moments later, he was placed into our rescue van and reversed from sedation, popping up like nothing had ever happened!

 On the return trip, Sevro remained calm and subdued (though still obviously nervous about his new kidnappers), which is quite common for new rescues.
 Thankfully, he spent the nearly 30-hour drive back home primarily resting, and upon arriving at the sanctuary, he was more than ready to explore his brand new enclosure!
-Best of all, he was placed next-door to mid-content wolfdog Motaki, who we hope to pair him with in the near future!
+Best of all, he was placed next-door to mid-content wolfdog Motaki, who we have since successfully paired him with!
 Since being in his new home, Sevro has remained shy around humans, but we hope he will begin to warm up to us in time.
-And if not, we feel confident that he will have a sweet and fun-loving companion in Motaki, who will hope will help him feel right at home!
+And if not, we feel confident that he will have a sweet and fun-loving companion in Motaki, who will help him feel right at home!